Cybertelecom

 Customer Premises Equipment (CPE) is the stuff at the end of the telephone network that is attached to the network.
 It could be a modem or it could be as simple as a plastic scoop used to help make telephone conversations private.

 Prior to the proceedings discussed on this page, Ma Bell blocked anyone from attaching anything to its network.
-[Jordaphone] [Hush a Phone] [Carterfone] Recall historically that Ma Bell started with Alexander Graham Bell's patent of CPE, the telephone, and not a patent for a telephone network or service.
+Recall historically that Ma Bell started with Alexander Graham Bell's patent of CPE, the telephone, and not a patent for a telephone network or service.
 Ma Bell's business plan was to sell end-to-end service; Ma Bell would argue that "foreign" devices would harm the network (but then turn around and market the same device at a significantly increased price).
-In North Carolina, it is reported, you could not even place a cover over the telephone directory book without AT&T claiming that it would harm the network!
-[Alven]
+Attach a plastic cup to a phone to have a private conversation - AT&T argued that would harm the network.
+Attach an electronic accoustic coupler to the network so that you could talk to cowboys out riding horses on the ranch - that would harm the network.
+The argument became so absurd that even if you attached a cover to a phone book - AT&T claimed that would harm the network.
+[Alven] [Johnson 685 ("A tariff that prohibited a "device" from being "attached" to any of the "facilities furnished by the telephone company" could be interpreted to forbid the use of a plastic book cover on a heavily used phone book-and was so interpreted in North Carolina before being overturned by that state's supreme court.")]
+[Strassburg]

 There are two important regulatory evolutions with regard to CPE: